|

 5. “Let me think about it and get back to you.”

-If you’re caught off-guard, pause.
-You don’t owe anyone an instant response.
+If you are caught off guard, pause.
+You do not owe anyone an instant response.

 What If They Get Upset?

-They might.
-Especially if they’re used to your automatic yes.
+They might, especially if they are used to your automatic yes.

 Saying no isn’t rejection.
-It’s redirection—toward what nourishes you.
+It’s redirection toward what matters to you.

 Discover more from Jepsen Mindset and Meditation Monk